Types of assistance

 - Check-in directly to your seat in the cabin (WCHC)

 We generally rely on specialist third parties to provide mobility assistance at airports, who are often appointed by airport authorities.
 It’s important we’re made aware of your requirements at least 48 hours in advance of travel, so we can make sure you’re provided with the right level of assistance.

 You can find more special assistance information on each airport’s individual website, or when you visit our airport information pages.

-You can book mobility assistance by completing this form.
+You can book mobility assistance by giving us a call on 0800 408 5591 or by completing this form.
 Please note that our online booking system has a limited number of mobility places per flight.
 If all the online mobility assistance places have been taken, a member of our team will be in touch.

 Travelling with mobility equipment